kammitama5/kammitama5.github.io/_posts/2017-10-1-Monday-October-1st.md

 <img src="/images/sloop/sl_011.png" width="500">

-- The girl to the left, Frances, did a talk on TypeScript, for the Lightning Talks.
+- The girl to the left (wearing the purple top), Frances, did a talk on TypeScript, for the Lightning Talks.

 - Another friend did a talk on "Why Haskell", which I heard was quite hilarious.
   I was too burnt out at that time, and opted instead for a private stream watching Haskell